 Under product liability law, manufacturers have to make sure their products are safe to use and held liable for injuries caused by their products.
 There are generally three types of product liability defined under the law, and each has to do with the product being defective.
 They are:

-- Manufacturing defect – these are defects that occur during the manufacturing process because of poor workmanship or poor-quality materials.
+- Manufacturing defects – these are defects that occur during the manufacturing process because of poor workmanship or poor-quality materials.

 - Design defect – these defects happen when the design is dangerous or useless regardless of the manufacturing process.